simjoly/CourseComparativeMethods/README.md

 ## Useful ressources

 Paradis, E. 2012.
-Analysis of Phylogenetics and Evolution with R. Springer: New York.
+Analysis of Phylogenetics and Evolution with R. Springer: New York. (available in pdf)

 [Liam Revell's phytools blog](http://blog.phytools.org/)